LongYistar/LongYistar.github.io/index.md

 Here is **Long Yi (龙毅)**.

-I am a graduate student majoring in Civil engineering and Water Conservancy in School of Environment and Civil Engineering, Chengdu University of Technology, Grade 2022.
+I am a graduate student majoring in Civil Engineering and Water Conservancy in College of Environment and Civil Engineering, Chengdu University of Technology, Grade 2022.
 Advised by [Prof. Yibin Ao](https://hgycg.cdut.edu.cn/teacher/10201402305)

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *longyi@stu.cdut.edu.cn*